Polynomials in categories with pullbacks: Polynomials in categories

 of bicategories which is the identity on objects and locally fully faithful.
 For a given map $f:X \to Y$ in $\ca E$, we denote by $\lft{f}:X \to Y$ and $\rgt{f}:Y \to X$ the polynomials

 respectively.
-These are spans, it's well known that one has $\lft{f} \ladj \rgt{f}$ and that this is part of the basic data of the proarrow equipment $(\ca E,\Span{\ca E})$ \cite{WoodProArrow,WoodProArrow2}.
+These are spans, it is well known that one has $\lft{f} \ladj \rgt{f}$ and that this is part of the basic data of the proarrow equipment $(\ca E,\Span{\ca E})$ \cite{Wood-Proarrows-I, Wood-Proarrows-II}.
 By the above strict inclusion, this extends to another proarrow equipment $(\ca E,\Polyc{\ca E})$, and all this at the generality of a category $\ca E$ with pullbacks.
-It's worth noting that polynomial composites of the form $\lft{f} \comp p$ and $q \comp \rgt{g}$ are particularly easy, these being
+It is worth noting that polynomial composites of the form $\lft{f} \comp p$ and $q \comp \rgt{g}$ are particularly easy, these being

 respectively.

 The homs of $\Polyc{\ca E}$ interact well with the slices of $\ca E$.
 For all $X$ and $Y$ one has obvious forgetful functors

 and we refer to these as the \emph{left} and \emph{right projections of the homs of} $\Polyc{\ca E}$.
 From the above descriptions of composites of the form $\lft{f} \comp p$ and $q \comp \rgt{g}$, one obtains immediately the sense in which these forgetful functors are natural. \begin{lem} For all $f:Y \to Z$ and $g:X \to W$ one has